Coastal Academy High School

 Coastal Academy High School partners with parents to prepare students for college, career, and citizenship.
 Most students participate in the four-day classroom program, but select students may benefit from the flexibility of our independent study program.

-The four-day program serves students who would like to attend class in a traditional classroom setting four days per week (Tuesday-Friday) in a traditional classroom setting.
+The Four-Day Program serves students who would like to attend class in a traditional classroom setting four days per week (Tuesday-Friday).
 Teachers use lectures, small group interactions, labs, field trips, and projects to deliver an engaging and rigorous curriculum.
 Students in this program agree to exhibit respectful conduct and academic responsibility, including the timely completion of quality work and daily attendance.
 Students attend Mentor Advisory weekly to collaborate with peers, hear important school announcements, and receive personalized mentoring.
-Students are assigned to an Academic Counselor to provide guidance and mentorship.
-Coastal Academy High School is committed to building student resilience through intentional service learning & leadership development opportunities.
-All classes are year-long except for several semester-long electives.
+Students are assigned to a School Counselor to provide guidance and mentorship.
+Coastal Academy High School is committed to building student resilience through intentional service, learning, and leadership development opportunities.
+All classes are yearlong except for several semester-long electives.

 The Five-Day Independent Study Program provides additional flexibility for students and families.
-Families may choose from several options, including selecting their curriculum, online courses, working with outside co-ops or vendors, and taking community college courses.
-Students will meet with a credentialed teacher who oversees their progress every nine weeks.
+Families may choose from several options including selecting their curriculum, online courses, working with outside co-ops or vendors, and taking community college courses.
+Every nine weeks, students will meet with a credentialed teacher who oversees their progress.

 Student Activities

 CAH provides various activities to allow students to connect with their community.
-Activities include sports, sailing, clubs, cheer, mock trial, yearbook, news publications, school dances, and various ASB-sponsored events.
+Activities include sports, clubs, school dances, and various ASB-sponsored events.
 The student culture at CAH is remarkably accepting, nurturing, and wholesome, and all school events are designed to help students engage with each other in a safe and supervised environment.
 All students are encouraged to give back to their communities and must complete 37.5 community service hours each year they are enrolled at CAH.

 Visual and Performing Arts

-The visual and performing arts possess inherent value essential in creating well-rounded students.
+The Visual and Performing Arts possess inherent value essential in creating well-rounded students.
 Studying the arts enables students to connect to content in new ways and better understand themselves and others.
-CAH instruction follows the CA State Standards for artistic perception, creative expression, historical and cultural context, aesthetic valuing, connections/applications, and the Common Core Standards for reading, writing, speaking, and listening.
+CAH instruction follows the California Arts Standards for creating, performing/presenting/producing, responding, and connecting, as well as the Common Core State Standards for reading, writing, speaking, and listening.
 Visual and Performing Arts courses provide students with an academically enriching and rigorous study of the arts.
-While many students participate in one of the VAPA clubs or teams, many also take one or more VAPA classes before they graduate.

 Athletics